+The only property material to the Company for the purpose of NI 43-101 is the Kay Mine Project.
 The Kay Mine Project is a polymetallic property bearing copper, lead, zinc, silver, and gold, located near Black Canyon City, Yavapai County, in central Arizona, United States.